praxis/praxis/reference/traits.md

 The second example creates a trait named `authenticated`.
 All it does is define a header named `Auth-Token` for you to use in your actions.

 ## Using a Trait

-To use a trait, call the use method from within your action or resource definition, and pass the name of the trait you want to use.
+To use a trait, call the `trait` method from within your action or resource definition, and pass the name of the trait you want to use.

 {% highlight ruby %}
 class Blogs
   include Praxis::ResourceDefinition

-  # the 'authenticated' trait will be inherited by all actions
+  # the 'authenticated' trait will be applied to all actions.
-  use :authenticated
+  trait :authenticated

-  routing do
-    prefix '/my_blogs'
-  end

   action :index
     # the 'data_range' trait will only be used by the index action
-    use :data_range
+    trait :data_range
   end
 end
 {% endhighlight %}

-In this case, all actions in `Blogs` resource definition will have the `authenticated` header defined.
-The `index` action will have `start_at` and `end_at` params defined.
-You can think of `use :trait_name` as a cut-and-paste mechanism which allows you to reuse common snippets of design-time code.
+In this case, all actions in the `Blogs` resource definition will have the `Auth-Token` header defined.
+The `index` action will have `:start_at` and `:end_at` params defined.
+You can think of `trait :trait_name` as a cut-and-paste mechanism which allows you to reuse common snippets of design-time code.